Las Vegas Tennis Open

 Men’s Doubles (Per Team)

-The winners of the doubles tournament in 2023 will receive $4,645 and 75 points, while the runners up will receive $2,700 and 50 points.
+The winners of the doubles tournament in 2023 would have received $4,645 and 75 points, while the runners up would have won $2,700 and 50 points.

 Performance$Points